 A Firearm Gets Pulled on Randy Savage

-In 1977, Bill Dundee had the words “Macho Man” emblazed on the back of his tights.
+In 1977, Bill Dundee had the words "Macho Man" emblazed on the back of his tights.
 Five years later, in the fall of ’82, a group of wrestlers were working out at a gym called American Fitness Center in Hendersonville, Tennessee.
-According to Jim Cornette, a wrestler by the name of Candi Devine approached Randy Savage to tell him about the tights Dundee used to wear.
+According to Jim Cornette, a wrestler named Candi Devine approached Randy Savage to tell him about the tights Dundee used to wear.
 This added to an already tense situation.
-As Dundee left the gym, Cornette recalls, “Savage started cutting a promo on Dundee.
+As Dundee left the gym, Cornette recalls, "Savage started cutting a promo on Dundee.
 When Dundee saw that he was outnumbered, he tried to defuse the situation by saying something like, ‘Hey, just hold on.
-Let me put my bag in the trunk…’ Well, that’s when he got his fucking gun out!”
+Let me put my bag in the trunk…’ Well, that’s when he got his fucking gun out!"